View related sites

 If you achieve a scale score of 140–159 (Pass, Pass with Merit) in your exam, you will receive the Preliminary English Test certificate at Level B1.

 We believe it is important to recognise your achievement, even if you do not reach Level B1.
 If your exam performance is below Level B1, but falls within Level A2, we will recognise your achievement with a Cambridge English certificate stating that you demonstrated ability at Level A2.

-How long is my Cambridge English: Preliminary certificate valid for?
+How long is my B1 Preliminary certificate valid for?